IemProg/IA301_SymbolicAI_Ontologies/README.md

 ==============
 ##  Motivation

-Cities are growing with unseen rate, providing better Since we live in a dynamic world, the problem of movement becomes more acute.
-Not everyone wants to use public transport and prefer cars or scooters.
-For better use of resources and comfortable movement, you can use the car rental network.
-Therefore, my partner and I decided to develop an ontology for car rental, which will be relevant for service owners to better organize their work.
+Cities are growing with unseen rate, providing better living conditions at the cost of nature.
+Which rises the worry, therefore many association are devoted for the aim to provide suitable plans for goverments to create smart, sustainable cities.
+One of them, is the Agenda2030 published by the UN containing 17 objectives.
+My team decided to work on GOAL11 "Make  cities  and  human  settlements  inclusive,  safe,resilient  and  sustainable.”
+Throughtout, this project we would like to build an ontology which is a recommendation model to help urban planning.

 ----